Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dynamical Mean Field Theory

-Since the self-energy of the original lattice Hubbard model has spatial dependence, while that of the single impurity Anderson model does not, to construct the lattice Green function one has to rely on the coarse-graining process that assumes the self-energy of the lattice model to be the same in the entire Brillouin zone.
+Since the self-energy of the original lattice Hubbard model has spatial dependence while that of the single impurity Anderson model does not, to construct the lattice Green function one has to rely on the coarse-graining process that assumes the self-energy of the lattice model to be the same in the entire Brillouin zone.

 The missing link between the Hubbard model and the Anderson model is to determine the effective bare Green function of the Anderson model.
-For the $D$-dimension case, this is given as
+For the $D$-dimension case, this is given by:

-The summation over the momentum can thus be replaced by an integral over the bare density of state to simplify the calculation.
-The bare density of state for the hypercubic lattice at the limit of infinite spatial dimensions can be exactly calculated. \cite{e_mullerhartmann_89a,e_mullerhartmann_89b} The DMFT algorithm can be summarized as in Fig. \ref{fig:DMFT_algorithm}
+The summation over the momentum can thus be replaced by an integral over the bare density of states to simplify the calculation.
+The bare density of states for the hypercubic lattice at the limit of infinite spatial dimensions can be exactly calculated. \cite{e_mullerhartmann_89a,e_mullerhartmann_89b} We have gathered all the ingredients for the DMFT approximation and the algorithm can be summarized as in Fig. \ref{fig:DMFT_algorithm}.

-In brief the goal of the DMFT is to set a scheme to achieve a solution for the self-consistency equation which equate the self-energy of the lattice and impurity models.
-The method in itself is a generalization of the usual mean field theory, but unlike the usual mean field theory, say for the Ising model, the mean field here is not an order parameter.
-Instead it is a function of the time or frequency.
-Indeed, there is no explicit order parameter, as no broken symmetry is considered.
-The `order parameter' here addresses the dynamics of the system.

-Within DMFT the spatial fluctuations are completely suppressed as in a traditional mean field theory.
-As we will see, a major improvement of the approximation is to systematically incorporate the corrections due to the spatial dependence of the model into the DMFT solution.
-Also, since the self-consistency condition is valid only at the single particle level, there is no guarantee that high order Green functions, such as the various susceptibilities are matched between the lattice and impurity models.

-When the DMFT was developed in the early 90's \cite{w_metzner_89a,w_metzner_89b,e_mullerhartmann_89a,e_mullerhartmann_89b,a_georges_92a,m_jarrell_92a,a_georges_96a,v_janis_91,Metzner_Vollhardt_1990}, solving even a single impurity problem was rather challenging.
-With the formulation of new numerical algorithms and advances in computing power, a single impurity problem can, in general, be numerically solved quite efficiently.
-While there is still not a completely satisfactory method which is accurate for a wide range of parameters, particularly for solving interacting problems with random disorder \cite{Terletska_etal_2018,v_dobrosavljevic_03,c_ekuma_15c}, the single impurity problem can mostly be handled at the present time.